zdizzle6717/react-responsive-audio-player/README.md

 * `autoplayDelayInSeconds`: a number value that represents the number of seconds to wait until beginning autoplay.
 Will be ignored if `autoplay` is false. **0** by default. *NOTE:* Delay is managed by `setTimeout` and is therefore inexact.
 If you need to time an autoplay exactly, find a different module that uses the [WebAudio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) for playback (or fork this one!).

+* `gapLengthInSeconds`: a number value that represents the number of seconds to wait at the end of a track before beginning the next one in the playlist.
+Not applicable for manually-initiated skip. **0** by default. *NOTE:* Like `autoplayDelayInSeconds`, this delay is inexact.

 * `hideBackSkip`: a boolean value that if true disables the back skip button by hiding it from view. **false** by default.

 * `stayOnBackSkipThreshold`: a number value that represents the number of seconds of progress after which pressing the back button will simply restart the current track. **5** by default.